HMS M33: Construction

-M33 was built as part of the rapid ship construction campaign following the outbreak of the First World War by Harland & Wolff, Belfast.
-Ordered in March 1915, she was launched in May and commissioned in June; an impressive shipbuilding feat, especially considering that numerous other ships of her type were being built in the same period.
+Her keel was laid down in March 1915, she was launched in May and commissioned in June; an impressive shipbuilding feat, especially considering that numerous other ships of her type were being built in the same period.

 First World War

 Armed with a pair of 6 in guns and having a shallow draught, M33 was designed for coastal bombardment.
 Commanded by Lieutenant Commander Preston-Thomas, her first active operation was the support of the British landings at Suvla during the Battle of Gallipoli in August 1915.

-She remained stationed at Gallipoli until the evacuation in January 1916.
+She remained stationed at Gallipoli until the evacuation in January 1916, sustaining no damage from enemy fire, referred to as a 'lucky ship' by the crew.
 For the remainder of the war she served in the Mediterranean and was involved in the seizure of the Greek fleet at Salamis Bay on 1 September 1916.

+M33 remained in the Mediterranean for the remainder of the First World War, actively patrolling the Aegean Sea, predominately around Lesbos.
+She returned to the UK after the end of the First World War.